acascur/multivariate-analysis/README.md

 ## Exercise 4. *Agglomerate Hierarchical Clustering*

 A program which make an analysis of clusters by using the *Ward’s algorithm*.
 Given a set of k-dimensional data, we write a program to calculate a hierarchical tree of clusters.
 The algorithm of Ward’s is a classical algorithm which is useful for small number of events.
-It starts by building the distance between every pair of events. **The LLoyd’s algorithm can be implemented like this:**
+It starts by building the distance between every pair of events. **The Ward’s algorithm can be implemented like this:**

 1. Define $d(i, l)$ the distance between events $\vec{x_i}$ and $\vec{x_l}$.
 2. Find the pair of events $(i, l)$ with the smallest $d(i, l)$.